-To create an innovative and highly interactive urban area on the basis of three eastern districts.
-To become a core nucleus of the industrial revolution 4.0 in the region.
-To be a leading foundation for implementation of the smart city project.
+Our vision for Thu Duc City is to create an innovative and highly interactive urban area on the basis of three eastern districts, to become a core nucleus of the industrial revolution 4.0 in the region and to be a leading foundation for implementation of the smart city project.

-enCity’s proposal was to focus resources on two development belts for Innovation and Production, linked by three transportation axes and an on-demand transit system connected to Metro No. 1, thereby increasing regional connectivity and addressing the issue of fragmentation.
+enCity’s proposal was to focus resources on two development belts for Innovation and Production, linked by 3transportation axes and an on-demand transit system connected to Metro No. 1, thereby increasing regional connectivity and addressing the issue of fragmentation.

 Strengthening the regional connectivity is enCity’s proposed transport route along the East-West axis passing through potential innovation hotspots, which would also link the innovation district with Pham Van Dong Street and Tan Son Nhat Airport in the West and the expressway to Long Thanh Airport in the East.

-Six innovation hotspots would be linked to three innovative clusters, located on the intersections of the two development belts and three transportation axes, forming an integrated creative ecosystem.
+6 innovation hotspots would be linked to 3 innovative clusters, located on the intersections of the two development belts and three transportation axes, forming an integrated creative ecosystem.

 In order to improve the living quality, open spaces are integrated into creative hubs to foster innovation exchange and connect urban residents.
 Meanwhile, the green corridors along the two production belts will return the river back to its natural role as a waterway transport, regulating the environment, stabilizing ecosystems to adapt with climate change, instead of being the cause of subsidence and pollution.